syamfarh/tp/docs/UserGuide.md

 #### Precise expected outputs on success:
 * Successful addition message.
 ‘New Person added: X ’, where X are the details of the person added
 * For example, for Robert Johnson (the example command), it would be: “New person added: Robert Johnson; Phone: 55512345; Email: robertj@email.com; Occupation: Hairdresser; Address: 789 Oak Street, Suite 10; AppointmentDate: ; Tags: “.
-Please note that both Appointment Date and Tags are empty as they are not necessary for adding a person.
+Please note that both Appointment Date and Tags are empty as they are not necessary for adding a person
 * The new entry is displayed in the address book GUI

 ![edit format](images/addresult.png)